 An exception is a subcommissural organ, which is also part of the circumventricular organs even though it contains the blood-brain barrier.
 The circumventricular organs include:

 Tissue Barriers inside the Brain

-The tissue barriers of the brain protect the brain from harmful substances in the blood.
-This also includes substances given via iatrogenic administration like drugs.
+The tissue barriers of the brain protect the organ from harmful substances in the blood, including those caused by iatrogenic interventions or drug treatments.

-The blood-brain-barrier mainly consists of “tight junctions” that are built by the endothelial cells of the capillaries.
-Transporters along the blood-brain-barrier allow the transport of essential substances for the brain across the barrier.
-Glucose, for example, can be transported to the brain via these transporters.
+The blood-brain-barrier mainly consists of ‘tight junctions’ formed by the endothelial cells of the capillaries.
+Transporters along the blood-brain-barrier allow the diffusion of essential substances into the brain, for example, glucose.

-The specialized ependymal cells of the plexus choroideus are connected to each other via “tight junctions” so that a barrier between blood and cerebrospinal fluid is formed in that area, but not between cerebrospinal fluid and CNS.
-This barrier can only be penetrated by a few substances like water, oxygen or carbon dioxide.
+The specialized ependymal cells of the choroid plexus are connected to each other via ‘tight junctions’ resulting in a barrier between blood and cerebrospinal fluid in that area, but not between cerebrospinal fluid and CNS.
+This barrier can only be penetrated by a few substances such as water, oxygen or carbon dioxide.

 Diseases of the Ventricular System

 A pathologic enlargement of the cerebrospinal fluid spaces is called hydrocephalus (‘Water head’).
 The inner or the outer cerebrospinal fluid space is enlarged in a hydrocephalus internus or externus, respectively.
 Hydrocephalus internus is caused especially by a failure to drain the cerebrospinal fluid.